mjung5/covid-vignette-api/README.md

 This function interacts with the `Live By Country And Status After Date` endpoint of modification of date as 07/01/2021.
-This function returns a `data.frame` of daily confirmed cases of specified country from set date to present.
-Users can select country name to get different country dataset.
-I choose only 6 variables to display, which I am going to mainly use.
+This function returns a `data.frame` of daily confirmed cases of specified country from a set date to present.
+Users can select country name to get different country datasets.
+I chose only 6 variables to display, the ones I will mainly use.

 ``` r
 liveConfirmedCases <- function(country){